Maya Beach on the Placencia Peninsula

 Placencia Village is a pretty Creole town with lots of restaurants, bars and shops.
 You can either get there by renting a car, bike, take the local bus or grab a taxi.
 Seine Bight Village offers you an insight in Garifuna culture and you can try some Garifuna dishes.
-If you are interested in learning more about the Garifunas click here.
+If you want to learn more about Garifuna culture, click here.

 What can you do in or around Maya Beach?